Cykyrios/GodotInSim/website/docs/guides/getting_started/insim/insim_utilities.md

-Similarly to connections, you can get the list of currently driving players through the :class_ref[InSim.players]{target="InSim#property_players"} property, which is a :godot[Dictionary] mapping PLIDs to :class_ref[Player] objects.
-Using those, you can get a player's UCID, their name, the vehicle they are driving, or any property available in the :class_ref[Player] class.
+Similarly to connections, you can get the list of currently driving players through the :class_ref[InSim.players]{target="InSim#property_players"} property, which is a :godot[Dictionary] mapping PLIDs to :class_ref[GISPlayer] objects.
+Using those, you can get a player's UCID, their name, the vehicle they are driving, or any property available in the :class_ref[GISPlayer] class.
 This class also provides a few utility functions to parse the player flags, and check whether they are human or AI, local or remote, male or female (based on their in-game character model).